-Total T4 includes both free T4 and protein-bound T4, and therefore represents the thyroid gland’s capacity to synthesize, process, and release T4 into the bloodstream.
-In contrast, free T4 represents only the circulating hormone that is bioavailable and not tightly complexed with thyroid binding globulin (TBG).
+Total T4 includes both free T4 and protein-bound T4, and therefore represents the thyroid gland’s capacity to synthesise, process, and release T4 into the bloodstream.
+In contrast, free T4 represents only the circulating hormone that is bioavailable and not tightly complexed with thyroid-binding globulin (TBG).
 Certain conditions, like oral estrogen usage or pregnancy, can cause total levels to change due to the liver- induction of TBG.
 This can result in no change in free T4 or lower bioavailable levels of free T4, even though total T4 increases.

 Free T3 – Triiodothyronine

 Free T3 is the non-protein-bound fraction circulating in the blood, representing about 0.4% of the total circulating T3, which is available to tissues.
 Elevated T3 levels are seen in hyperthyroid patients, but levels can be normal in hypothyroid patients because it does not represent the intracellular conversion of T4 to T3, which comprises about 60% of all T3 formed in tissues.

 TPO – Thyroid Peroxidase Antibodies

 Thyroid peroxidase is an enzyme used by the thyroid gland in the manufacture of thyroid hormones by liberating iodine for attachment to tyrosine residues on thyroglobulin.
-In patients with autoimmune thyroiditis (predominantly Hashimoto’s disease), the body produces antibodies that attack the thyroid gland, and levels of these antibodies in blood can diagnose this condition and indicate the extent of the disease.
+In patients with autoimmune thyroiditis (predominantly Hashimoto’s disease), the body produces antibodies that attack the thyroid gland, and levels of these antibodies in the blood can diagnose this condition and indicate the extent of the disease.

-A protein which is rich in tyrosine and synthesized only in the thyroid gland.
+A protein which is rich in tyrosine and synthesised only in the thyroid gland.
 When bound to iodine, tyrosine residues in thyroglobulin become the source material for the synthesis of the thyroid hormones T3 and T4.
 When iodine levels are low, high levels of thyroglobulin can be found in the blood as iodine-poor thyroglobulin builds up and leaks from the thyroid into the bloodstream.
 Levels of thyroglobulin are an indicator of a person’s average iodine exposure over a period of weeks: the greater the iodine exposure the lower the thyroglobulin level.
 Elevated thyroglobulin in the absence of more serious thyroid diseases such as thyroid cancer, which results in very high blood thyroglobulin levels, indicates low iodine status.

 Advantages of a Simple Blood Spot Test

-• Private and convenient for both patient and healthcare provider - collection at home or provider’s office
+- Private and convenient for both patient and healthcare provider - collection at home or provider’s office

-• Safe handling and transport of samples, as infectious agents are destroyed by drying
+- Safe handling and transport of samples, as infectious agents are destroyed by drying.